Contribution reporting

 • Adjustments: Apply as corrections to previous periods

-• Pro-rated amounts: No special action needed as they appear like regular contributions but may contain a note
+• Pro-rated amounts: No special action needed as they appear like regular contributions but may contain a note field

 2. Handle Each Contribution Type Appropriately: